dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/params.rst

    $ asr params asr.relax d3=True fmax=1e-3

-In this way all default parameters exposed through the CLI of a recipe can be corrected.
+In this way all default parameters exposed through the CLI of an instruction can be corrected.